LucaRota4/The_Minority_Reports/docs/introduction.md

 ## What You Can Do

 ### For Community Leaders
-- **Create Governance Spaces**: Set up custom DAO environments with configurable rules, member roles, and voting parameters
+- **Create Governance Spaces**: Set up custom DAO environments with configurable rules and member roles
 - **Define Voting Models**: Choose between weighted/unweighted voting, set quorum requirements, and eligibility criteria
 - **Manage Membership**: Invite members, assign permissions, and control access to your governance space